dready92/10er10/doc/Configuring_Invites.md

 * He follows the link and can create his account
 * He finally can login on your 10er10 server using the account he just created.

+The mail is sent using the senmail executable : be sure that **sendmail** is available in the path of the user running the 10er10 node server.

 Invites implementation
 ======================